nomokazu/linking-attack-poc/README.md

 - 5 : Section 5.4
 - 6 : Section 5.4
 - 7 : Appendix C

+If you just want to make sure the program works, I suggest you choose the experimental type 6.

 In addition, you can try simulations under various conditions by changing the following variables (flags).